 Insulin and Hormones

 Along with insulin, our bodies produce and secrete dozens of hormones which are the chemical receptors that tell certain organs like your heart, kidneys, ovaries, and pancreas how to function.
 Hormones range from sex and reproductive to those that control digestion, mood, stress, and metabolism.
-But, many of these hormones also work with insulin to control blood sugar, and when one or more become unbalanced, you can be at higher risk for Insulin Resistance, which not only causes potential serious health problems, but can also speed up our aging process.
+But, many of these hormones also work with insulin to control blood sugar, and when one or more become unbalanced, you can be at higher risk for Insulin Resistance, which not only causes potential serious health problems but can also speed up our aging process.

 What makes Insulin Resistance particularly dangerous is that it’s a precursor for Type 2 Diabetes.
 It’s also a precursor for Cardiovascular Disease.
 Additionally, Insulin Resistance can lead to Metabolic Syndrome, also called “Syndrome X.” Four conditions need to exist for Metabolic Syndrome: Hypertension, elevated glucose levels (high blood sugar), abnormal cholesterol/triglyceride levels, and excess abdominal weight.
-Metabolic Syndrome SIGNIFICANTLY increases risk for Diabetes, Stroke, and Cardiovascular disease.
+Metabolic Syndrome SIGNIFICANTLY increases the risk for Diabetes, Stroke, and Cardiovascular disease.
 It can also wreak havoc on your endocrine system.

 A few examples of how Insulin Resistance can affect hormones and vice versa are: